Soupault is an HTML manipulation tool. It can be any of:

 <html> element, it's excluded from the assembly stage.

-templating, or mix unique and templated pages.
+You can disable "templating", or mix unique and templated pages.

 Soupault is named after the French dadaist and surrealist writer Philippe Soupault because it's based on the lambdasoup library.